brandur/sorg/content/articles/second-wave-api-first.md

 The world I _want_ is to instruct an LLM: "move $100 from Wells Fargo checking to Charles Schwab brokerage" and it will just _happen_.
 And to be fair, LLMs are already so absurdly good at reverse engineering things that this might already work today.
 But you know what'd work better?
 If both banks shipped with APIs, LLM-friendly usage instructions (through MCP or the like), and a strong auth layer to give me confidence that the whole process is secure.

 If I were choosing a bank today, some considerations would be the same as they've always been---competent security, free checking, no foreign transaction fees---but I'd also futureproof the choice by picking one that's established technical bona fides by providing an API.
-Even if I'm not quite ready to trust all my credentials to an agent quite yet, I assume that this day is coming.
+Even if I'm not quite ready to trust my banking credentials to an agent quite yet, I assume that this day is coming.

-### APIs, ubiquitous again (#ubiquitous-again)
+### Ubiquitous again (#ubiquitous-again)

 Now apply the same principle to every service you use during the course of a week, or ever: